dylanjones784/Markdown-Guide/BestPractiseGuide.md

 }
 ```

 The "availability" field has, initially, a valid value, however with the use of the escape character " ' ", it can be manipulated to run malicious SQL code.
 In this example, it would delete the Books table.
+Sanitisation of the data would remove these unwanted characters before the request reaches the server.

 Data that is contained in the clients request should be mapped to an object that exists within the backend of the API.
 This allows for a safe and secure conversion of data for the server to deal with, in addition to sending back a bad request Status Code if a field does not match.